 Be collaborative and curious

 Counselling happens between the therapist and the client.
 What I mean by that is that it’s not the therapist’s job to find solutions to your problems, nor yours to do all the work with the therapist as a mere observer.
 It’s a relationship in which both of you explore what’s going on for you to give you a deeper understanding of your inner world and how you might change things.
 That requires you to be curious about yourself, open to exploration and willing to go where therapy takes you.
-Rhiannon Whipps says, “Curiosity is an essential part of any therapeutic work.
-Remaining curious about yourself, your thoughts, feelings, past experiences and the therapeutic process itself allows for deeper exploration into the things that make you you.”
+When you are curious about yourself, your understanding of what drives you, upsets you, makes you happy, etc grows.
+That understanding is invaluable in guiding you as to how you can change your life for the better.

 Talk about the tough times